ClevelandMuseumArt/openaccess/README.md

 [http://openaccess-api.clevelandart.org/](http://openaccess-api.clevelandart.org/)

+Questions about the dataset, the API, or anything else related to CMA's Open Access initiative can be directed here:

+[openaccess@clevelandart.org] (openaccess@clevelandart.org)

 ## About the data

 A full description of the fields available in the dataset can be found in the API documenation:

 [http://openaccess-api.clevelandart.org/#fields](http://openaccess-api.clevelandart.org/#fields)

+### git LFS (large file storage)

+Due to the large size of the JSON and CSV datasets requires the user to install the git LFS extension to pull the full files and not just the text pointers.

+The extension, along with full documentation, can be found [here] (https://git-lfs.github.com/).

 ## Additional usage guidelines